lukaskonietzka/SlicerToothAnalyser/README.md

 ## 2. Installation
 To install the Extension simply follow the steps below in the right order.
-1. Download and install a latest stable version of 3D Slicer for our operating system (https://download.slicer.org).
+1. Download and install a latest stable version of 3D Slicer for your operating system (https://download.slicer.org).
 2. Start 3D Slicer application, open the Extension Manager (menu: View / Extension manager)
 3. Search for the Extension _ToothAnalyser_ and install it via the _INSTALL_ button